A2Amir/Behavior-Planning-by-Finite-State-Machine/README.md

  <p align="center"> <img src="./img/12.png" style="right;" alt="Cost Function - Lane Change Penalty" width="250" height="100"> </p>

-Here, Δd was the lateral distance between the goal lane and the final chosen lane, and Δs was the longitudinal distance from the vehicle to the goal but one important change, the finite state machine we use for vehicle behavior includes states for planning a lane change right or left (PLCR or PLCL), and the cost function should incorporate this information.
+Here, Δd was the lateral distance between the goal lane and the final chosen lane and Δs was the longitudinal distance from the vehicle to the goal but one important change, the finite state machine we use for vehicle behavior includes states for planning a lane change right or left (PLCR or PLCL), and the cost function should incorporate this information.
 We will provide the following four inputs to the function:

 * Intended lane: the intended lane for the given behavior.
 For PLCR, PLCL, LCR, and LCL, this would be the one lane over from the current lane.

 * Final lane: the immediate resulting lane of the given behavior.
 For LCR and LCL, this would be one lane over.
 * The Δs distance to the goal.
 * The goal lane.